+The granting of performance stock and performance stock units encourages a pay for performance approach, aligning the interests of the executive with the economic goals of the Corporation and the shareholders.
 The granting of restricted stock is based on a number of factors that include rewarding sustained individual performance, increasing an executive's ownership in the Corporation, and addressing retention concerns.
 Restricted stock may also be used to incent executives in times of global economic instability when future values of stock options, performance stock and performance stock units become more unpredictable.